-The way to do this is to create a decorated cache and then call cache.setName(new\name) and then add it to CacheManager with CacheManager.addDecoratedCache().
+The way to do this is to create a decorated cache and then call cache.setName(new_name) and then add it to CacheManager with CacheManager.addDecoratedCache().

-'''

 /

 Adds a decorated {@link Ehcache} to the CacheManager.
-This method neither creates
+This method neither create

-the memory/disk store
+disk store

 nor initializes the cache.
-It only adds the cache reference to the map of caches held by
+It only adds the cache reference to the map of caches

-this

-cacheManager.

-It is generally required that a decorated cache, once constructed, is made available to other execution threads.
-The simplest way of doing this is to either add it to the cacheManager with a different name or substitute the original cache with the decorated one.
+- cacheManager. - - It is generally required that a decorated cache, once constructed, is made available - threads.
+The simplest way of doing this is to either add it to the cacheManager substitute the original cache with the decorated one.

 This method adds the decorated cache assuming it has a different name.
-If another cache (decorated or not) with the same name already exists, it will throw {@link ObjectExistsException}.
-For replacing existing cache with another decorated cache having same name, please use {@link #replaceCacheWithDecoratedCache(Ehcache, Ehcache)}
+If another with the same name already exists, it will throw {@link ObjectExistsException}. cache with another decorated cache having same name, please use {@link #replaceCacheWithDecoratedCache(Ehcache, Ehcache)}

-Note that any overridden Ehcache methods by the decorator will take on new behaviours
+Note that any overridden Ehcache methods by the decorator will take on new behav.

-without casting.

 Casting is only required for new methods that the decorator introduces.
-For more

-information see the well

-known Gang of Four Decorator pattern.
+For more known Gang of Four Decorator pattern.

 @param decoratedCache

 @throws ObjectExistsException

 if another cache with the same name already exists.

 /

-public void addDecoratedCache(Ehcache decoratedCache) throws ObjectExistsException {
+public void addDecoratedCache(Ehcache decoratedCache) throws ObjectExistsException

-'''

-20.1.3.
-Built-in Decorators
+16.1.3 Built-in Decorators

-20.1.3.1.
-BlockingCache
+16.1.3.1 BlockingCache

-A blocking decorator for an Ehcache, backed by a @link Ehcache .
+A blocking decorator for an Ehcache, backed by a @link Ehcache.